Will Construction Costs Decrease in 2025

 According to the law of supply and demand, prices fall when demand decreases and rise when it increases.

-A slowing economy usually causes demand to fall.
-This, in turn, pushes down prices for raw materials and finished goods alike.
+A slowing economy usually causes demand to fall, pushing down prices for raw materials and finished goods alike.

 The U.S. economy continues to grow, but it’s showing signs of slowing, and a recession isn’t out of the question in 2025.
 If that happens, construction activity will most likely fall, and construction materials prices could also decrease.
 If the country avoids a recession but experiences only modest growth, any price increases should likewise be modest.